yourivdlans/goeie-setjes-signal-bot/README.md

 Open a second terminal window/tab and copy/paste the `sgnl` string from the link output into qrencode.

-Scan the output with Signal to link the device.
+Scan the qrcode with Signal using your phone to link the device.

 ```bash
 qrencode -o qrcode.png 'sgnl://linkdevice?uuid=uuid&pub_key=pub_key' && open qrcode.png